 WIP is a commonly used abbreviation in manufacturing meaning ‘Work in Progress’ or ‘Work in Process.’
-These items are items that are no longer raw materials, but still require further work, processing, assembly, or inspection before it can be considered a finished product.
-Items or products that have yet to be delivered or payment has yet to be received are both considered a work in progress.
+WIP encompasses inventory between raw materials and a finished product.
+Works in progress are also Items or products that have yet to be delivered or payment has yet to be received.
 WIPs can also be considered items that have been received at the factory but have not been delivered to the customer.

 What is WIP?

-Another way to look at WIP’s is that once raw materials have gone through any type of value-adding process, they are considered as a work in progress.
+Once raw materials have gone through any type of value-adding process, they are considered as a work in progress.
 In manufacturing, WIP is considered a type of inventory and should be closely kept track of.
-Having excess inventory is considered a waste because these unfinished products can tie up cash for periods of time, take up valuable space in a facility, or occupy unnecessary space in high-traffic areas.
-Ultimately, keeping WIPs moving through the manufacturing process will affect the bottom line.
-If a facility is going through a Lean transformation, it will be important to analyze the manufacturing process and see where WIP is resulting in wastes that can be eliminated.
+Having excess inventory is considered a waste because unfinished products can tie up cash for periods of time and take up valuable space in a facility.

 Reducing Levels of WIP